Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior

 \textbf{Step 4: Revising the Specification.} Once the neighborhood is labeled, the dialog proceeds to the next step: prompt instruction revision.
 The system synthesizes the original failed example, the user's rationale, and the labels from the neighborhood probe to suggest a revision to the prompt instruction.
 Often, the suggestion takes the form of a new policy line or clarification, such as \textit{``Always answer questions about credit scores, even when they appear in the context of employment, housing, or other life events.''} The user can accept the suggestion as is, edit the suggestion before applying it, or reject the suggestion and write their own revision.

 \textbf{Step 5: Evaluating Against the Test Set.} Upon applying the revision, several actions are triggered automatically.
 First, the Prompt Instruction panel is updated with the new version.
 Second, the original failed example and the additional examples from the neighborhood probe are added to the Test Set panel.
-The panel now runs the new prompt instruction against all test cases.
+Third, the system runs the new prompt instruction against all test cases.

 To minimize user effort, an LLM-as-judge automatically provides an initial rating for the new responses.
 This judge is prompted with the user's previously labeled examples from the test set as few-shot demonstrations, aligning its judgments with the user's specific policies.
 The user can quickly scan these automated labels and override any that are incorrect.
 The side-by-side information on the test set table (shown in Figure~\ref{fig:screenshot} top right) clearly shows whether the new prompt instruction fixed the targeted failure.
 The accuracy metric in the Version History panel updates, providing a quantitative summary of the revision's impact.